WODC: Adult hits (2015–2021)

-Classic hits (2021-present)
+Classic hits (2021–present)

 In August 2021, WODC repositioned itself as “Columbus’ Classic Hits” and added on-air staff, while retaining the “Bus” branding.
 The station transitioned back to a classic hits format, with a more focused playlist on music from the 1970s through 1990s.

+Every year from early-mid November to December 25th, WODC flips the switch and plays continuous Christmas music.

+Monday thru Friday, WODC does a "Commercial Free drive home" music block hosted by Kelsey Webb, from WNCI's Morning Zoo, for 93 minutes from 3:50 thru about 5:15pm and an "All-80s Lunch" (since April 3, 2023) from 12-1pm playing nothing but songs from the 1980s.

 In late January 2022, WODC brought back Casey Kasem's American Top 40 every Sunday mornings from 8am to 12 noon.
 The station previously aired the show with episodes from the 70s and 80s on Sunday mornings from April 2011 to February 2019.

+In September 2024, WODC teamed up with the Columbus Blue Jackets to broadcast a select number of Columbus Blue Jackets hockey games whenever its main partner, WBNS-FM (97.1 The Fan) is unavailable to cover a Columbus Blue Jackets hockey game due to Ohio State sporting (Football or Basketball) game commitment.

+In February 2025, WODC brought back The 80's Show with Jeff Stevens every Saturday night from 7pm to 12 midnight.
+The station previously aired the show on Sunday evenings from May 2017 to February 2019 with occasional airings between September 2019 and September 2020 during the stations'All-80's Weekend".